Contents

 - Causal analysis will be performed by an assigned Injury Investigator or by line management under the Injury and Illness Program oversight (See Work Process D, Causal Analysis).

-- Develop/implement controls to prevent the event from recurring.
+- Develop/implement recommended controls to prevent the event from recurring.

 - Relate the results of the causal analysis to ISM, human performance, or other system/process weakness or deficiency if identified.
 Develop corrective actions that specifically focus on fixing the identified problem (See Work Process E, Corrective Actions).